All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Day 1First injection.
 If this is your first time using a syringe and vial, take your time drawing the dose.
 A slight sting is normal.
 Most patients feel fine for the rest of the day.

 Day 2-3Mild appetite changes may appear.
-Some patients notice they are not thinking about food as much.
+Some patients notice they aren't thinking about food as much.
 Possible light nausea, especially in the morning.

 Day 4-5Side effects (if any) are usually stabilizing.
 The medication is fully active.
 Appetite changes may feel more noticeable.